‘It’s an ache that is just constant’: Parents share tearful memories of teens who died in Parkland shooting

 “Gina didn’t come home from school that day,” she cried.
 “I told my daughter I could not imagine my life without her.”

-Her father, Tony, was wearing the same suit that he once took her to a father-daughter dance.
+Her father, Tony, was wearing the same suit on the witness stand that he once wore when he took her to a father-daughter dance.
 The yearning to hug his daughter never goes away, he said.

 “Life without Gina is nearly unbearable,” he said as his wife sat in the courtroom wiping her eyes.
 “She knew right from wrong.
 And she valued life.”